janaina2jsantos/plus_narrative/README.md

 ```
 - Choose one of the records in the users table in order to access the dashboard.
+- You can use Mailtrap/Mailhog to verify email notifications that must be sent every time a new login has been made from a new browser/device.
 - Enjoy the project!

 ## License